Crumb Top Baking

 Instructions

-3. Arrange in a single layer on the prepared baking sheet, and roast for 45-50 minutes, or until the parsnip are tender and browned on the edges.
+• Arrange in a single layer on the prepared baking sheet and roast for 45-50 minutes, flipping a few times until the parsnips are tender and browned on the edges.
+You should also be able to easily slide a knife through the pears.
+Remove from oven and let cool for 5 minutes.

-4. Remove from oven and let cool for 5 minutes.
-Add the vegetables and pears to a high-speed blender, in batches, with the broth and milk.
+• Add the vegetables and pears to a high-speed blender, in batches, with the broth and milk.
 Purée each batch until smooth.
 Pour batches of puréed soup into a large pot.
-Add in bay leaves and any additional salt and pepper to taste.
-Cover and let simmer for 20-30 minutes.

 Notes